g-clouds/ANS/README.md

 * **Zero-Trust Security:** Continuous verification at all levels, with no implicit trust.
 * **Sovereignty Enablement:** Mechanisms for data residency and organizational control.
 * **Standards Alignment:** Designed for integration with DIDs, DNS-SD, gRPC, OpenAPI, and to support emerging agent protocols.
 *   **AI Supply Chain Verification:** Support for AIBOMs and verification of agent components.
+*   **Quantum-Proof Architecture:** Implementation of NIST-standardized Post-Quantum Cryptography (ML-DSA) using a hybrid identity model.
 *   **Protocol Agnostic:** Designed to support discovery and verification for agents regardless of the specific communication protocol they implement.

 ## Getting Started